 This rating will be used to calculate the PPD benefits that the worker will receive.
 PPD payments are equal to the impairment rating multiplied by a dollar amount based on a compensation schedule.
 This dollar amount depends on the specific injury in question.

 If you have sustained a workplace injury, you deserve fair compensation for the losses that you have suffered, including lost wages.
-A Minneapolis workers’ compensation attorney can fight for your right to full benefits.
+A workers’ compensation lawyer in Minneapolis, MN can fight for your right to full benefits.
 Contact a lawyer as soon as possible after your workplace injury to discuss your case and plan your next steps.

 "*" indicates required fields